 The TRUTHEAR HEXA are wired-only headphones; you can't use them wirelessly.

 The TRUTHEAR HEXA are mediocre gaming headphones.
 They don't have an integrated microphone, so you'll need a standalone microphone to communicate with fellow players.
 They also have a poor passive soundstage performance, so games don't feel immersive or life-like.
-Their well-balanced mid-range means dialogue is easy to pick out, even in a loud combat scene.
-But their slightly weak bass means sound effects like explosions aren't as impactful as they could be.
+Their well-balanced mid-range means dialogue is easy to pick out, even in a loud combat scene, but if you want to tweak their sound, you'll need to EQ them with a third-party app.

 The TRUTHEAR HEXA don't have a mic, so you can't use them for phone calls unless you have a standalone microphone.
 If you choose to bring your own mic, these do a decent job blocking out sounds like office chatter, so you'll hear the person on the other end of the line clearly.